qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

 # Summary

-With Qt 4 around the corner and the transition to Qt 6.
+With QGIS 4 around the corner and the transition to Qt 6.
 We could leverage the ability of Qt Quick library to create fluid and dynamic user interfaces, to prepare the model designer for the years to come.

 Benefice of using Qt Quick:
 * Allow using modern control directly on the model canvas unlike in the graphics view where inserting a QWidgets in the scene is so performance heavy it’s actually frown upon to use (https://www.qt.io/blog/2017/01/19/should-you-be-using-qgraphicsview)